bgin-global/sgip/draft_ToR.md

 * to create the [draft charter](https://github.com/bgin-global/sgip/blob/master/draft_charter.md) for the WG.

-The rapporteurs is requested to provide his result in time for the upcoming BGIN Meetings in $location, $date.
+The rapporteurs is requested to provide his result in time for the upcoming BGIN Online Meeting on June 15, 2020.